-HTTP post can be sent periodically or periodically plus on an alarm condition.
-As an answer, the server can send HTTP Get with the appropriate command.
+HTTP/HTTPS post can be sent periodically or periodically plus on an alarm condition.
+As an answer, the server can send HTTP Get with the appropriate command - see 9.2.3.
+HTTP commands

-To test HTTP Post follow the steps below:
+To test HTTP/HTTPS Post follow the steps below: